testyourmine/mzm/docs/bugs_and_glitches.md

 ### Sidehoppers and Dessgeegas don't initialize the delay for their first jump

 Sidehoppers and Dessgeegas use the `work1` variable to store the delay before jumping.
 However, this value isn't initialized when they spawn, so `work1` could potentially contain any value that was set by a previous sprite.
 Normally this is a value between 0-3, but if it's higher, it means their first jump won't happen for an abnormally long amount of time.
+This bug also occurs in Fusion.

 **Fix:** Edit `SidehopperInit` in [sidehopper.c](../src/sprites_AI/sidehopper.c) and `DessgeegaInit` in [dessgeega.c](../src/sprites_AI/dessgeega.c) to initialize `work1`.